Code-Institute-Submissions/Milestone-Project-LHH/README.md

 * Opaque-overlay; settings from Whiskey drop excercise and bootstrap website.
 * Navbar (Upper navigation).
 The basic code is from getbootstrap.com examples.
 I have edited the code.
 * Navigation menu left.
 The basic code is from getbootstrap.com docs.
 I have edited the code.
+* Carousel; the basic code is from getbootstrap.com examples.
+I have edited the code.

 ### Media

 * Background image from Eric Lichtenberg
 * Opaque overlay image (light-mesh.png) from https://www.transparenttextures.com/
+* Pictures homes from Eric Lichtenberg